CrunchyData/pg_featureserv/hugo/content/examples/ex_query_functions_countries_name.md

 This is the same spatial function example shown in the [Usage](/usage/functions/) section.
 Here we'll show a sample GeoJSON response and the web UI preview.

+Note:
-Note: this functionality can now be obtained more easily by using the `filter` query parameter with a `LIKE` CQl expression.
+Another way to obtain this functionality is to use the `filter` query parameter with a `LIKE` CQl expression.
+See the [CQL section](/usage/cql/)

 ## Create a spatial function that returns a filtered set of countries